ryan-mcclue/unsw/comp3222/wk2.md

-indices are graycoded (i.e. can only change 1 bit at a time) implicant is anything that is 1 find prime implicants are largest power of 2 groupings (toroidal) mark regions where variable asserted true (or false in case of POS) then, for each prime implicant, see if variable appears in it to include it
+indices are graycoded (i.e. can only change 1 bit at a time) implicant is anything that is 1 find prime implicants are largest power of 2 groupings (toroidal)
+IMPORTANT: must all be largest size mark regions where variable asserted true (for POS, take same region just invert and OR) then, for each prime implicant, see if variable appears in it to include it

 IMPORTANT: if truth table not completely specified, can put either 0 or 1 as convenient